Get the look: Scandi Bathroom

 So are we done here?
 Well, not necessarily, I feel that the look has grown up a little over the past year or so, and although we’re still seeing lots of the pared back clean lines as per our favourite Scandi store Ikea, there’s a moodier vibe creeping in.

-Darker charcoal colours chosen for either the floors or the walls makes for a grown-up version of our favourite Scandi look.
+Darker charcoal colours chosen for either the floors or the bathroom panels makes for a grown-up version of our favourite Scandi look.
 There’s still lots of natural brightness, but I think the darker walls really move this look on to how we're wanting our bathrooms to look in 2019.

 For those of us worried about using the richer deeper colours over tried and trusted white, don’t be scared: dark colours used on walls help to create stylish bathrooms that, despite the deepness of colour, never lessen the effect of spaciousness and brightness.
 When, for example, I see my Ferro Grafite or Nero Grafite panels in use, I wonder why anyone wouldn’t want to use a dark colour in a bathroom.

 When paired with painted walls and white floors, the darker walls can have a powerful impact on a bathroom.
-The key to getting the look right is to know that you needn’t panel every wall - I favour one or two walls over all four.
+The key to getting the look right is to know that you needn’t add shower panels every wall - I favour one or two walls over all four.

 The shower cubicle is an obvious place to start of course, of our wall panels make this heavy use area, guaranteed waterproof; but I encourage people to also make a ‘hero’ of the basin and/or the bathtub by cladding the wall behind both with the darker panels too.
 It can really bring a contemporary look to the bathroom.

-For longer expanses of walls such as feature walls or over the bath the clever Hydrolock system is ideal to create virtually seamless joints.
+For longer expanses of walls such as feature walls or over the bath the clever Hydrolock tongue and groove joining system is ideal to create virtually seamless joints.

 Choose your favourite white sanitary ware or re-use your existing pieces if they are still serviceable.
 Then, a quick changeover of taps and wastes, if they need changing, for an instant refresh which keeps a bathroom refit very cost effective.